jqorange/Rats-Behavior-Classification/README.md

 ## Model Architecture

-Two encoders process IMU and DLC time-series features.
-Each encoder consists of:
+The revamped pipeline is single-modal: a lightweight encoder consumes either IMU **or** DLC features at a time.
+The encoder is composed of

-1. **Linear stem** – projection mapping raw features to `d_model` dimensions.
+1. **Linear stem** – projects raw features to the shared latent dimension `d_model`.
-2. **Dilated Conv Block** – stacked dilated convolutions (`models/dilated_conv.py`) to capture local patterns.
+2. **Dilated Conv Block** – stacked dilated convolutions (`models/dilated_conv.py`) that model local temporal context.
-3. **GRU heads** – one predicts the representation in the other modality while the second reconstructs the current modality.
+3. **GRU reconstruction head** – decodes the latent representation back to the original feature space for the reconstruction loss.

-`EncoderFusion` applies multi-head cross attention to combine the two embeddings, then uses gated residual connections to produce the final sequence representation.
+`models/single_modal.py` wraps the encoder with a projection head used for contrastive learning.
+During training Stage 1 performs unsupervised contrastive learning plus reconstruction.
+Stage 2 alternates unsupervised and supervised contrastive batches on the same single-modality encoder.

 ## Training Pipeline